bahtiyartan/troia/docs/97JMXMonitoring.rst

 TROIA Specific MBeans
 =============================

-All TROIA Platform components supports JMX, but Application Server and License Server also provides custom JMX MBean attributes about their internal operations.
+All TROIA Platform components supports JMX, but Application Server and License Server also provide custom JMX MBean attributes about their internal operations.

 Application Server
 ------------------